haiantyz/HuGDiffusion/readme.md

 # second stage all person overfitting.
 At this stage, you will achieve a ckpt file first.
 python unifyalign_secondstage.py

+# load the ckpt file and run the inference py file you will achieve a distribution unified proxy 3dgs dataset.
+python unifyalign_inference.py
 ```

 The official pytorch implement of HuGDiffusion.